Skip to main content

 OrioleDB uses GitHub CI.
 The CI workflows are described below.

-This workflow runs the following tests for each of the two compilers (gcc and clang) and each of the supported PostgreSQL major versions (13, 14, and 15).
+This workflow runs the following tests for each of the two compilers (gcc and clang) and each of the supported PostgreSQL major versions (16 and 17).

 • normal -- run tests without asserts and without debug symbols.

-• check_page -- runs tests with asserts, with debug symbols, and with CHECK_PAGE_STRUCT macro enabled.
+• check_page -- runs tests with asserts, with debug symbols, and with the CHECK_PAGE_STRUCT macro enabled.
 This macro provides the page structure check on every page unlock.

-• valgrind_1 -- runs regresscheck, isolationcheck and testgrescheck_part_1 under valgrind with asserts and with debug symbols.
+• valgrind_1 -- runs regresscheck, isolationcheck, and testgrescheck_part_1 under valgrind with asserts and with debug symbols.

 • valgrind_2 -- runs testgrescheck_part_2 under Valgrind with asserts and with debug symbols.